cdjq/DFRobot_C4001/python/raspberrypi/README.md

     @brief set_pwm
     @param pwm1 Duty cycle of the output signal of the OUT pin when the target is not detected.
 The value ranges from 0 to 100
     @param pwm2 Duty cycle of the output signal of the OUT pin after the target is detected.
 The value ranges from 0 to 100
-    @param Time from pwm1 duty cycle to pwm2 duty cycle.
+    @param timer Time from pwm1 duty cycle to pwm2 duty cycle.
 The value ranges from 0 to 255, corresponding to the time value = timer*64ms
     @n     For example, timer=20, it takes 20*64ms=1.28s for duty cycle to change from pwm1 to pwm2.
   '''